 I was pretty settled on the order of things in my headphone universe with regard to the HE1000 being the top dog so the announcement of the similarly priced HE1000 V2 a few months ago as a direct replacement for the original 2015 award-winning headphone was unsettling but in a positive way.

 Will it sound better?
 Will it still match?
 Does it look different?
 What the heck will I do with my devalued V1?
 I mean it was only 12 months ago I was celebrating a fantastic headphone, should I be celebrating all over again?
 Either way, the bank manager is not complaining this time around.

 What Is The Pitch?

-The HE1000 V2 is being pitched as containing several tweaks to the original HE1000 that encompasses a mixture of customer feedback and technological improvements to bring about a headphone that Hifiman believe improves on the original formula without breaking away from it altogether.
+The HE1000 V2 is being pitched as containing several tweaks to the original HE1000 that encompasses a mixture of customer feedback and technological improvements to bring about a headphone that Hifiman believes improves on the original formula without breaking away from it altogether.
 Even Fag

 It could have been so easy to call this the HE1020 and run it alongside the HE1000 ala Nikon or give it a fancy meme like “Air edition” and charge a few extra bucks but nope, the HE1000 V2 is the direct replacement and will cost the same.

 And the tweaks are plentiful.
 In comes a new shorter/squatter headband designed to give a better fit to a wider selection of small and large heads, a new thicker polyester pad surfaced and angled for increased sound transparency, a newly upgraded cable (crystalline copper and silver) in the same 3 connection types as well as a thinner cup diameter bringing everything a touch closer than before.

-Of course when I asked Fang how does this all effect the sound he smiled with an air of confidence that the new V2 would be warmly greeted by the faithful:
+Of course when I asked Fang how does this all affect the sound he smiled with an air of confidence that the new V2 would be warmly greeted by the faithful:

 I believed we could further improve HE1000 V1.
 So, we listened to feedback and kept working on all year.
 We are quite happy with how it turned out.
 Most challenging was to solve the problem that V1 sometimes would sound lean on certain amps.